Bidding combinatorial games: A motivating result and a generalization of the impartial game tree

 The family of symmetric ending games is larger than the impartial games in that it admits the alternating play outcomes $\mathscr{ L}$ and $\mathscr{R}$.
 For example, the literal form $\up_{\mathrm{sym}}=\cg{\cg{*}{*}}{*}$ has outcome $\mathscr{L}$.
 Note that the alternating play equivalent form $\cg{0}{*}=\;\up$ does not have a symmetric ending.

-Recall that the dicot game forms are defined recursively by: if one of the players has a move, then so does the other, and each child is a dicot.
+Recall that the dicot game forms are defined recursively by: if one of the players has a move, then so does the other, and each option is a dicot.
 The family of dicots contributes a major step from impartial games towards the full family of partizan games.
 In alternating play, the symmetric ending games are equivalent to the dicots.
 To see this, note that each Left move to $0$, where Right does not have a move to $0$ (and vice versa) may be replaced with a move to the game $\{ * |*\}$ (this does not hold any longer in generic bidding play).
+We have the following inclusion diagram:

-The point here is that the symmetric ending condition permits an similar induction proof as that for impartial bidding games (Theorem~\ref{thm:impartial}).
-In particular, note that the only {\em terminal position} is $0=\cg{\nil}{\nil}$.
+The point here is that the symmetric ending condition permits a similar induction proof as that for impartial bidding games (Theorem~\ref{thm:impartial}).

-A player is {\em dominating} if they have the larger budget, or in case of holding the marker, the weakly larger budget.
-A player is {\em strictly dominating} if they have a strictly larger budget than their opponent.

 \begin{thm} Consider a symmetric ending game $G$, and let $\tb \in\mathbb N_0$.
-If $G$ is terminal, then the marker owner loses.
+If $G$ is terminal, then the marker holder loses.
 Otherwise the dominating player wins, unless $\tb$ is even and the players have an equal share of the budget.
-In this case Left wins bidding $(G, \hat {\tb/2})$ if and only if normal play $G$ is an \nl or \nN-position (and vice versa if Right holds the marker). \end{thm}
+In this case Left wins $(G, \rwhat {\tb/2})$ if and only if alternating play $G$ is an \nl or \nN-position, and Right wins $(G, \tb/2)$ if and only if alternating play $G$ is an \nr or \nN-position. \end{thm}